Nationals vs. Tigers Player Props Betting Odds

 Báez Stats

-- Baez has recorded 36 hits with six doubles, three home runs and eight walks.
+- Javier Baez has collected 36 hits with six doubles, three home runs and eight walks.
 He has driven in 19 runs with three stolen bases.

 Báez Recent Games